Can You Go Up Mount Shasta?

 When selecting a guide service for your Mount Shasta climb, it's important to research and choose a reputable and experienced company.
 Look for guide services that have well-trained guides with certifications and a proven track record in mountaineering.
 Read reviews and testimonials from previous climbers to get an idea of the guide service's reputation.
 It's also helpful to inquire about the guide-to-client ratio and the level of support provided during the climb.

-See also What Are The Most Challenging Hiking Trails On Mount Shasta?
+See also What Are The Risks Of Solo Climbing On Mount Shasta?

 Costs and Packages